 Starting Over: Overcoming the Cycle of Domestic Violence

-Ashley* remembered New Hope well.
+Ashley* remembered her first time at a shelter well.
 She and her mother had spent time at the shelter after her mother fled an abusive relationship.

 While it was comforting to return to this safe, caring place, Ashley knew she could not be complacent.
 She had to break the cycle of domestic violence that had brought her back here, now as a 19-year old woman.